Electricity & Gas in Manchester, Greater Manchester in 2021

 Who provides most of Manchester's energy?

-Manchester dwellers can make substantial savings on energy related expenses by switching their current providers. switch-plan.co.uk helps $magnitude of Mancunians make the switch from one provider to another and save!
-Switching to a new energy provider can save a single Manchester household upwards of £400.
+Manchester dwellers can make substantial savings on energy related expenses by switching their current providers.
+Switch Plan helps tens of thousands of Mancunians make the switch from one provider to another and save!
+Switching to a new energy provider can save a single household in Manchester upwards of £400.

 |Manchester Distribution Network Operator||Manchester Gas Operator|